-In 2015, OUC signed a 20-year PPA for approximately 9 MWac of solar energy from a second solar farm at the Stanton Energy Center.
+In 2015, OUC signed a 20-year PPA for 8.9 MWac of solar energy from a second solar farm at the Stanton Energy Center.
 Brought online in 2017, the Kenneth P. Ksionek Community Solar Farm provides enough electricity to power 2,100 homes.
 At the time the Kenneth P. Ksionek Community Solar Farm was constructed, only one other utility in the nation had placed panels over a coal ash byproduct landfill at a power plant.
-This solar farm is the latest addition to OUCommunity Solar.